akka/alpakka/docs/src/main/paradox/reference.md

 This is the reference documentation for an Alpakka connector.
 This section should contain a general overview of the connector and mention the libraries and APIs that the connector is using.
-Also it should link to external resources that might help to learn about the technology connector is using.
+Also it should link to external resources that might help to learn about the technology the connector is using.

 ### Reported issues